Purpose of the Act

 Review of decisions to withhold official information

-8.59 A person who has requested official information can ask an Ombudsman to investigate a decision by a Minister or a department to refuse to supply all or part of any official information requested.
-The procedures for reviews are set out in Part 5 of the Official Information Act.
+8.65A person who has requested official information can ask an Ombudsman to investigate a decision by a Minister or an agency to refuse to supply all or part of any official information requested.
+The procedures for reviews are set out in Part 5 of the Official Information Act 1982.

-8.62 An Ombudsman, having investigated a complaint made under section 28 of the Act, will issue an opinion and may make such recommendations as he or she sees fit.
-If an Ombudsman considers that the original request should have been met, or that an unreasonable decision was taken, the Ombudsman will recommend to the Minister or department concerned the action to be taken.
+8.68An Ombudsman, having investigated a complaint made under section 28 of the Official Information Act 1982, will issue an opinion and may make such recommendations as they see fit.
+If an Ombudsman considers that the original request should have been met, or that an unreasonable decision was taken, the Ombudsman will recommend to the Minister or agency concerned the action to be taken.

-8.64The Prime Minister may certify that the release of information would be likely to prejudice matters such as the security of New Zealand, or the Attorney-General may certify that release would be likely to prejudice such matters as the prevention of offences.
-In such cases, an Ombudsman cannot recommend the release of the information, but may recommend that the department or Minister concerned give further consideration to making the information available.
+8.70The Prime Minister may certify that the release of information would be likely to prejudice matters such as the security of New Zealand, or the Attorney-General may certify that release would be likely to prejudice such matters as the prevention of offences.
+In such cases, an Ombudsman cannot recommend the release of the information, but may recommend that the agency or Minister concerned give further consideration to making the information available.

-8.65 The information holder has a public duty to observe an Ombudsman's recommendation after 20 working days from receiving the recommendation.
-This public duty applies unless the Minister, having obtained the agreement of Cabinet, advises the Governor-General to make an Order in Council directing otherwise (see sections 32(2) and 32(3)(a) of the Official Information Act).
+8.71The information holder has a public duty to observe an Ombudsman's recommendation after 20 working days from receiving the recommendation.
+This public duty applies unless the Minister, having obtained the agreement of Cabinet, advises the Governor-General to make an Order in Council directing otherwise (see sections 32(2) and 32(3)(a) of the Official Information Act 1982).
 Any such Order in Council:

 - must set out the reasons for which it is made;